aws-samples/amazon-sagemaker-secure-mlops/README.md

    - routing tables and routes for private and public subnets

 You specify the number of AZs and CIDR blocks for VPC and each of the subnets.
-After provisioning the network infrastructure, the solution deploys SageMaker Studio into this VPC.
+After provisioning the network infrastructure, the solution deploys Studio into this VPC.

-+ **Deploy Amazon SageMaker Studio into an existing VPC**: This option provisions SageMaker Studio in your existing AWS network infrastructure.
++ **Deploy Studio into an existing VPC**: This option provisions Studio in your existing AWS network infrastructure.
 You have several options to choose between existing or create new network resources:
   - VPC: you must provide a valid existing VPC Id
   - Subnets: you can choose between:
     - providing existing subnet CIDR blocks (set `CreatePrivateSubnets` to `NO`) - in this case no new subnets are provisioned and NAT gateway option **is not available**.
 All SageMaker resources are deployed into your existing VPC and private subnets.
 You use your existing NAT (if available) to access internet from the private subnets